Htaung/JMeter/README.md

 <h4> Manageing HTTP Session </h4>
 For instance, a user called Joe could be given admin privileges while Susan is only given user privileges.
 Whatever the case, JMeter has a way to maintain HTTP user sessions for your test scripts.

+Add HTTP Cookie Manager to the test plan by navigating to Test plan | Add |
+Config Element | HTTP Cookie Manager.
+Save and run the test plan.

+How it works…
+The HTTP Cookie Manager stores and sends cookies like a web browser does.
+The cookie of any request that contains one is automatically extracted and stored by the component to be used for all future requests from that particular thread.
+Each JMeter thread gets its own session just like in a regular web browser to prevent users’ sessions from overlapping with each other.